 - Moderate Technology Innovation Scenario (Moderate Scenario): scale continuing to increase rapidly with innovations overcoming transportation challenges; advancements occurring in turbine controls; science-based modeling informing the next generation of wind technology

-- Advanced Technology Innovation Scenario (Advanced Scenario): enabling large-scale increases in turbine technology size and scope, new transportation solutions, fully integrated wind plant advanced control systems, and high-fidelity science-based modeling to inform multiple aspects of turbine design.
+- Advanced Technology Innovation Scenario (Advanced Scenario): enabling of large-scale increases in turbine technology size and scope, new transportation solutions, fully integrated wind plant advanced control systems, and high-fidelity science-based modeling to inform multiple aspects of turbine design.

 For land-based wind, each of the potential wind sites represented in the ReEDS model is associated with one of 10 wind speed classes.
-The range of annual mean wind speeds, averaged for all years between 2007 and 2013, ranges from 1.72 m/s to 12.89 m/s.
+The range of annual mean wind speeds, averaged for all years from 2007 through 2013, ranges from 1.72 m/s to 12.89 m/s.
 To identify the break points that define the 10 wind speed classes within this wind speed range, we specify the percentile of the total wind resource technical potential in capacity terms associated with each class.
 For example, the top wind speed class (Wind Speed Class 1) is defined based on the mean wind speed range of the top 1% of all potential wind capacity in the contiguous United States.
 We specify a narrower percentile range for the top classes so that ReEDS has higher-resolution representation for the best sites.

 The following table shows the percentile ranges assumed for each resource class as well as the resulting mean wind speed ranges that define each class.
-We apply these percentiles to a representation of the wind resource using only the most basic exclusions referred to as the "open access" scenario (Lopez et al., 2021) and based on analysis from the Renewable Energy Potential (reV) model (Maclaurin et al., 2019).
+We apply these percentiles to a representation of the wind resource using only the most basic exclusions, which are referred to as the "open access" scenario (Lopez et al., 2021) and based on analysis from the Renewable Energy Potential (reV) model (Maclaurin et al., 2019).
 Although the ReEDS model and other analyses can and do rely on different resource representations with different exclusion assumptions, the same mean wind speed break points are used for the 10 wind speed classes shown in the table.

 The average wind speed varies from project to project across the United States.
-Wind Speed Class 4 is indicative of a moderate-quality wind regime and is intended to be a representative wind resource for a majority of wind projects installed in the United States.
+Wind Speed Class 4 is indicative of a moderate-quality wind regime and is intended to be a representative wind resource for most wind projects installed in the United States.
 Wind Speed Class 1 is suggestive of a resource-rich wind resource that is most attractive for wind project development, and Wind Speed Class 10 represents a less favorable wind resource site.